-Barbara is most passionate about the soil, and she told us how soil has provided food for hundreds of years to countless humans and animals, and so we have a duty to respect it and care for it.
+For example, Barbara is most passionate about the soil on her land, and she told us how soil has provided food for hundreds of years to countless humans and animals, and so we have a duty to respect it and care for it.

 This is part of the reason why she recently planted over 100 fruit trees – by adding to the biodiversity, she is contributing to the regeneration of the soil, ensuring that the vineyard will eventually be passed down to her daughter in a better condition than she found it in.

 Biodynamic winemaking also does not involve the use of chemical sprays, pesticides or fertilisers, as these things can damage the soil.
 Instead, natural composts and fertilisers are used.

 A biodynamic approach also takes spiritual factors such as astrology and lunar activity into account!

 The more Barbara talked, the more animated she became, and when she told us that she had been passionate about organic and biodynamic viticulture for over 20 years, it was clear that she wasn’t exaggerating.

 When you drink a biodynamic wine, you are getting a true reflection of what the grapes have produced, without anything synthetic manipulating the flavour in order to appeal to the masses.

 It is for this reason that some people may find biodynamic wines a little strange at first.